Tempo (rapper)

-David Sánchez Badillo (born September 25, 1977), known professionally as Tempo, is a Puerto Rican rapper and songwriter.
+David Sánchez Badillo (born September 25, 1977), known professionally as Tempo, is a Puerto Rican rapper.
 He was the leading figure in the reggaeton scene from the late 1990s until his arrest in 2002.
 He was released in 2013 after spending 11 years in prison.
 Although Tempo had success during the emergence of reggaeton, his popularity faded following his imprisonment; he is nowadays regarded as a controversial figure within the genre.

 Early life

 David Sánchez Badillo was born in Ponce, Puerto Rico, in 1977.
 Tempo studied at Escuela Libre de Música de Ponce.
 When Tempo was five, his family moved to upstate Haverstraw, New York.
 They lived in Rockland County for four years and returned to Puerto Rico when Tempo was nine years old.
 He began writing rap lyrics at the age of 11.

 Career

 Beginnings (1995–1998)

 Tempo first appeared in DJ Joe Volume 3 (1995) and year later in DJ Joe Volume 4.
 Initially, Tempo was a member of El Escuadron Del Panico (The Panic Squadron) alongside artists Master Joe, OG Black, Genio, Trebol Clan, and Ranking Stone.
 DJ Joe was the group's musical producer.
 Despite underground recognition and a hit single with "Figura De Campeona" (Figure of a Champion) alongside DJ Joe, Tempo was not satisfied with his musical prospects and joined the Nuyorican rap group S.P.I.C.
 (Spanish People In Control).
 S.P.I.C. was produced by veteran hip hop promoter, producer, and artist James De La Raza.

 Tempo returned to Puerto Rico to restart his solo career in 1998 and again collaborated with El Escuadron Del Panico.
 Around this time, thanks to his burgeoning friendship and performances with Mexicano 777, Tempo met DJ Playero.
 Tempo was added to DJ Playero's roster and he recorded "Bailando Quiero Verlas" (I Want to See Them [Ladies] Dancing) in 1998 which was released on DJ Playero's album Playero 41: Past Present & Future.
 Tempo's first song with DJ Playero was a collaboration with Mexicano 777—"Hagan Ruido Las Pistolas" (Make Noise Pistols); it is considered one of the classic Latin hip hop diss tracks.